worksofliam/vscode-simple-tracker/README.md

 #### How to view current metrics

 Use the status bar item which shows you the last day and seven day usage.

+### Plans

+By December, I will add a 'wrapped', which will give you some fun metrics based on your usage.

+If you want to see the ideas for wrapped, see [./wrapped.md](./wrapped.md), though you might spoil the fun!